 Lamego is an attractive town with Renaissance and baroque mansions overlooked by two hills.
-On one of the hills are the ruins of a 12th century castle, on the other is the monumental baroque Sanctuary of Nossa Senhora dos Remédios.
-A marvelous granite staircase decorated with tiles, allegorical fountains, small chapels, and statues leads to a baroque church with views over the town.
+On one of the hills are the ruins of a 12th-century castle, on the other is the monumental baroque Sanctuary of Nossa Senhora dos Remédios.
+A marvelous granite staircase decorated with tile panels, allegorical fountains, small chapels, and statues, leads to a baroque church with views over the town.

 The most significant moment in the town's history was in 1143, when nobles declared Afonso Henriques to be Portugal's first king.
 The town's Gothic cathedral was built by him, although only the Romanesque tower is left from the original building, with its carved Renaissance portal and fine cloister dating from the 16th and 18th centuries.

 The 12th-century castle preserves a fine keep and a very old and unusual cistern with monograms of master masons.

 The town museum, one of the country's best regional museums, is housed in an 18th-century Bishop's Palace.
 It includes huge 16th-century Flemish tapestries depicting mythological scenes and works by the great 16th-century Portuguese artist Grão Vasco, showing the Creation, Annunciation, Visitation, and Circumcision.